Skip to main content

 You will generally be advised not to contact parents or carers when:

-- contact may compromise, interfere with, or prejudice an active investigation by SAPOL or DCP.
+• contact may compromise, interfere with, or prejudice an active investigation by the South Australian Police or Department for Child Protection.

-Where SAPOL or DCP advise that contacting parents or carers is appropriate, your service should make sensitive, timely, and professional contact as soon as possible on the day the incident, disclosure, or suspicion arises.
+Where South Australia Police (SAPOL) or Department for Child Protection (DCP) advise that contacting parents or carers is appropriate, your service should make sensitive, timely, and professional contact as soon as possible on the day the incident, disclosure, or suspicion arises.

 In many situations where a child is suspected to have been abused or is at risk of harm, it is important that parents or carers are notified as soon as practicable.
 Early notification enables them to take steps to prevent or reduce any further risk to their child and ensure their child receives the necessary support and care.